12 Stress Transformation

 A few calculation details that it will be helpful to remember are:

 The inverse tangent function has two possible solutions.
 One solution would be the angle that will be reported by a calculator, and the other possible answer is the angle that is that angle plus or minus 180°.
-So if you use your calculator to solve the Tan (2θp) equation, you would take half that to get the first principle angle and then add or subtract 90 degrees to that principal angle to get the second.
+So if you use your calculator to solve the tan (2θp) equation, you would take half that to get the first principal angle and then add or subtract 90 degrees to that principal angle to get the second.
 The same idea applies to finding the two θs angles.

 By convention, the most positive of the two principal stresses is denoted as σ1.
 The other principal stress is then σ2.
 The angle that produces that σ1 stress is θp1 and the angle that produces σ2 is θp2.